Honoring Indigenous Peoples

 Unit Summary

-At this point in the sequence, students should be able to write fluently in response to the daily Target Tasks in order to show understanding of the text.
+At this point in the sequence, students are able to write fluently in response to the daily Target Tasks in order to show understanding of the text.
 Therefore, the writing focus of this unit is on researching and writing informational texts that introduce a topic, develop the topic, and provide text features and visual support in order to teach readers about different Indigenous nations and heroes.

 Fishtank Plus for ELA